djeffersonx/idempotence/README.md

 - If a second request comes and the first one still processing, the system will throw a `LockUnavailableException`
   - This is a limitation or a expected behavior?
 We should add a possibility to configure the process to wait the first execution finished to return the response???
 Oõ
+- Since for this is a discovery implementation I'm using the Postgresql database.
+But in the future I need to define the domain of the project and the extension points to enable others implementations.